coderdark/spaghetti-solid/README.md

 ## How does spaghetti code come to be?

-In our workplace, we’ve all faced projects with tight timelines where there’s little room for planning and design.
-These projects often bring in new programmers, sometimes with minimal experience in best practices.
-With the pressure of deadlines, we tend to prioritize speed over quality—resulting in quick fixes and hacks instead of solid solutions.
+In our workplace, we’ve all faced projects with tight timelines where there’s little room for planning, design and documentation for onboarding and best practices for the team.
+These projects often may bring in new developers, sometimes with minimal experience in best practices.
+With the pressure of deadlines, we tend to prioritize speed over quality—resulting in quick fixes (band-aids) and hacks instead of solid solutions.
 Instead of refactoring, we often just keep adding new features on top of problematic code.
 Poor communication is, in my opinion, a major factor behind chaotic codebases.
 And let’s not forget those lone wolf programmers who make their own rules or ignore the team’s best practices.